yashkatara056/ATSS-Tool/README.md

+# ATSS
 ATSS Analyzer & Simplifier is a tool that I developed as my college project.
 It contains various operations related to Encryption/Decryption, Encoding/Decoding, & Hashing.
 It basically contains 5 modules which consist of operations as follows:-

 Module 1:- Consist of Operations which include conversion of ASCII into HEX, Decimal, Binary & vice-versa